 - Pour the egg mixture into the greased casserole or pie plate, and bake on the center shelf of the oven for 30 minutes or until the top is golden and the eggs are cooked in the center.
 Serve immediately or at room temperature.

 Note: Cut the cooled kuku into 1-inch squares, and place on a plate with toothpicks for bite-sized snacks or appetizers during the seder or anytime you need hors d’oeuvres.

 Create your own kuku.
 What vegetable or vegetables would you like to use?
 What spices would make it taste good?

 - This is a good recipe to introduce cooking at the stove because the mixture won’t spatter and scare a young child.

-- It is very important that the child be standing on a stable surface—chairs are not appropriate!
+- It is very important that the child be standing on a stable surface.
+No chairs!

-- Hot casseroles should be removed from the oven by an adult or a supervised child over the age of ten.
+- Hot casseroles should be removed from the oven by an adult or a supervised child over the age of 10.